10yung/andyNo10.github.io/_posts/2016-02-29-easy-use-javascript-prototype-chain.markdown

 ###### "constructor" in JavaScript is "just" a function that happens to be called with the new keyword.

-In this case, I just add lastName property to my Person prototype and I can access lastName property after new Person.
+In this case, I just add ``lastName`` property to my ``Person`` prototype and I can access ``lastName`` property after ``new Person``.
-It's just like kind of inheritance feature that javascript give me.
+It's just kind of inheritance feature that javascript give me.

 When you call Object's property.
-Javascript first look into the Object's own properties, if the Object properties don't have such property it look for the Object's prototype.
+Javascript first look into the Object's own properties.
+If the Object properties don't have such property it will look for the Object's prototype.

-The following is another simple example
+The following is another example
 {% highlight javascript %}
 function Person(firstName){
     this.firstName = firstName;